kfigarri/kfigarri.github.io/content/post/grocery-assistant/index.md

 ### 🧠 Final Thoughts on n8n

 While I haven’t yet explored the feasibility of **public, large-scale deployment** using n8n, I found it incredibly powerful for **prototyping and rapid iteration**.
-Within just a few days, I was able to build a fully functional AI-powered grocery assistant with real database integration and WhatsApp automation—all without writing a full backend from scratch.
+Within just a few days, I was able to build a fully functional AI-powered grocery assistant with real database integration and WhatsApp automation, all without writing a full backend from scratch.
 For now, I see n8n as a reliable tool for internal workflows, testing ideas quickly, or building MVPs.

 ### Did you find this page helpful?
 Consider sharing it 🙌